cbxoi/DB6083_project/report.md

 # add item
 # check if the item exists
 select * from item where itemID = %s
-# if it exists, update the quantity of the item
+# if it exists, update the quantity of this item
-update item set quantityNum = quantityNum + %s where itemID = %s
+update item set quantityNum = quantityNum + %s where itemID = %s insert into donatedby values(%s, %s, %s, %s)
 # if it doesn't exist, insert it into database
 insert into item values(%s, %s, %s, %s, %s, %s, %s, %s, %s, %s) insert into donatedby values(%s, %s, %s, %s)